meemknight/minecraftGl/README.md

 ---

 -Then it was time to optimize the game so that chunks would only process their mesh once.
-Also i had to make shure that i only draw chunks that are visible to the payer
+Also i had to make sure that i only draw chunks that are visible to the player

 ![](https://github.com/meemknight/photos/blob/master/mc4.png)
 ---